SubzeV/TrainController-Arduino-Uno/README.md

 If you have questions or need help, please do not use the bugtracker for that.
 I will be setting up the wiki and a discord server if there is demand for it (For now you can use the bugtracker if you really need to, but classify it as a question please).

+I am by no means the most professional or efficient coder, I know that!
+But any feedback or code suggestions on how to do things more efficiently is always welcome!

 I will be sharing more details in the future and hopefully I don't forget to update this readme.

 ~ sincerely, scatterbrained Subzero Hiro.